thclaes/PanencoNodeCourseFridge/README.md

 # PanencoNodeCourse

-This is a temporary repository for the panenco node course.
+This is our concluding fridge project for the panenco node course.